All Episodes

 You know where the collusion happened with Russia?

-Yeah, what the New York Times finally concluded two and a half years or so after we've been investigating that the dirty Clinton bought and paid for Russian dossier with funneled money, yeah, was likely Russian disinformation from the get-go.
+Yeah, what the New York Times finally concluded two and a half years after we've been investigating that the dirty Clinton bought and paid for Russian dossier with funneled money, yeah, was likely Russian disinformation from the get-go.

-Yeah, the same one that was used to deny an American his constitutional rights and civil liberties, and oh, yeah, the same dirty dossier, Russian dossier that was used to as the basis to get warrants to spy on a uh opposition party candidate after the same people, the same ones exactly saved her campaign when others, we the people would have been charged with obstruction or the espionage act.
+And oh, yeah, the same dirty dossier, Russian dossier that was used as the basis to get warrants to spy on an opposition party candidate after the same people, the same ones exactly saved her campaign when others, we, the people, would have been charged with obstruction or the Espionage Act.

 All of that happened.